Electronic data processing: History

 Data storage was strictly serial on paper tape, and then later to magnetic tape: the use of data storage within readily accessible memory was not cost-effective until hard disk drives were first invented and began shipping in 1957.
 Significant developments took place in 1959 with IBM announcing the 1401 computer and in 1962 with ICT (International Computers & Tabulators) making delivery of the ICT 1301.
 Like all machines during this time the processor together with the peripherals – magnetic tape drives, disks drives, drums, printers and card and paper tape input and output required considerable space in specially constructed air conditioned accommodation.
 Often parts of the punched card installation, in particular sorters, were retained to present the card input to the computer in a pre-sort form that reduced the processing time involved in sorting large amounts of data.

 Data processing facilities became available to smaller organizations in the form of the computer services bureau.
 These offered processing of specific applications e.g. payroll and were often a prelude to the purchase of customers' own computers.
 Organizations used these facilities for testing programs while awaiting the arrival of their own machine.

 These initial machines were delivered to customers with limited software.
 The design staff was divided into two groups.
-Systems analysts produced a systems specification and programmers translated the specification into machine language.
+Systems analysts produced a systems specification and programmers translated the specification into machine code.

 Literature on computers and EDP was sparse and mostly obtained through articles appearing in accountancy publications and material supplied by the equipment manufacturers.
 The first issue of The Computer Journal published by The British Computer Society appeared in mid 1958.
 The UK Accountancy Body now named The Association of Chartered Certified Accountants formed an Electronic Data Processing Committee in July 1958 with the purpose of informing its members of the opportunities created by the computer.
 The Committee produced its first booklet in 1959, An Introduction to Electronic Computers.
 Also in 1958 The Institute of Chartered Accountants in England and Wales produced a paper Accounting by Electronic Methods.
 The notes show what may be possible and the potential implications of using a computer.